WhatCanICallMySelf/rust-no/README.md

 develop the future Swedish sovereign operating system.

 If you're from Sweden's or any other government with Swedish as an official
-language: I will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).
+language: [bnjbvr](https://github.com/bnjbvr) will be awaiting your donations on [liberapay](https://liberapay.com/bnjbvr/).
+(Vänligen notera att [bnjbvr](https://github.com/bnjbvr) skrev den ursprungliga Franska versionen och förtjänar därför världens tack)

 You're from Finland (or elsewhere) and don't feel at ease using only Swedish words?